 Great eastern, AIA and raffles hospital can even give fully "pre-settlement" limits to waive off some parts of the deposits needed subjected to their terms and conditions.

-If you have further questions, you may contact me below.
+If you have further questions, you may email us at firstname.lastname@example.org or contact me via the WhatsApp button below.
 Thank you